Kankar (TV series): Plot

 It is the story of two best friends who are paternal cousins, Arzoo and Kiran.
 Arzoo is a rich girl who is in love with her rich maternal cousin, Sikandar.
 On the other hand, Kiran's cousin Adnan likes her but cannot ask for her hand in marriage due to his poor financial conditions and his sister's upcoming marriage.
 Sikandar falls in love with Kiran when he meets her at the wedding of Arzoo's brother's and insists that his mother should go and talk to Kiran's parents for him.
 This leads to a dispute between the families.
 Arzoo breaks her friendship with Kiran and envies her.
-Kiran and Sikandar are married, but they soon start indulging in huge fights, involving the attitude of kiran of replying back which Sikandar’s dislike which end in Kiran being physically abused by Sikandar.
-Furthermore, she is even scolded by her mother-in-law for her outspoken nature.
+Kiran and Sikandar are married, but they soon start getting into huge fights, which end in Kiran being physically abused by Sikandar.
+Furthermore, she is even scolded by her mother-in-law for her expressions of concern and complaints.
 The couple's fights lead to Kiran suffering a miscarriage when Sikandar, in a fit of rage, throws her to the ground.
 He tries to apologize, but Kiran asks Sikandar for a divorce.
 The families try their best to change her mind, but Kiran is adamant, and Sikandar unwillingly divorces her.
 After his divorce, Sikandar's mother quickly gets him married to Arzoo.